Pranamswa/awesome-piracy/readme.md

 I forked this from [Igglybuff's Awesome Piracy list](https://github.com/Igglybuff/awesome-piracy).
 I just took this and decided to update it, replace dead links, etc.

 I also plan on adding more sections, such as
--Youtube Clients
+- Youtube Clients
--Nyaa Stuff
+- Nyaa Stuff
--File Hosting (Both private and public)
+- File Hosting (Both private and public)

 Please ensure you use an adblocker like :star2: [uBlock Origin](https://github.com/gorhill/uBlock) to access any of the websites listed here, otherwise, you will have a bad time.